jipspel/tacas21-artifact/README.md

 Installing over night is not a bad idea at all.

 ## How to use the artifact
 The best starting point is the README.md file in this folder.
+Furthermore, the letter to the reviewers (letter.pdf) is usefull when replicating the results.

 ## Replicating evaluation of Storm